DCEG-workshops/statistical_genetics_workshop/sessions/session_1/practical.md

 We'll begin with introducing the usage of Google Colab and a brief overview of the PLINK software and its key features.
 We'll then dive into the hands-on component of the workshop, where you'll learn how to perform several essential QC procedures.

-The data that we used in this workshop is from
+The data that we used in this workshop is from the [PennCATH study](https://onlinelibrary.wiley.com/doi/10.1002/sim.6605) of coronary artery disease.
+It includes 1,401 individuals with 861,473 markers and has been made available publicly.

 ### Run standard QC steps using Colab
 Please go ahead and open the [QC Notebook](https://github.com/DCEG-workshops/statgen_workshop_tutorial/blob/main/src/01_qc.ipynb) in Google Colab